EthanJWright/chatgpt_cli/README.md

 *   Send messages and receive responses from ChatGPT in a conversational manner.
 *   Save, load, and manage conversation history.
 *   Supports various commands for managing conversations, such as `flush`, `save`, `load`, and `clear`.
+*   Ask GPT to work with files via the CLI

 Requirements
 ------------